YOUR VOICE COUNTS

 Massachusetts has more people in shelters and motels than ever before at a great cost to the state, largely because of the unaffordability of apartments/houses for those in the bottom 30-40% of income.
 As rents rise there, they rise in southern NH as well.

 Unless the Federal budget begins to include more funds for various kinds of affordable housing, more cuts will need to happen in NH in programs set up to help those with the lowest incomes opportunities for stable places to live.
 Please contact your NH congressional delegation to support funds for subsidized homes.

 Medicaid Expansion Passes -17,000 signups So Far

-The NH Senate and House both passed expanded Medicaid.
+The NH Senate and House both passed expanded Medicaid, calling it the NH Health Protection program and acting in a bipartisan manner.

 Thank your reps!

 LOCAL CROP WALK PLANNING 2014 EVENT

 Plans are underway for the next Crop Walk, which benefits NSK&S, among others.
 It will be Oct 26 - many local congregations are in - would your group be interested in participating?
 Please contact me at Eileen@nsks.org, 889-7770.

 HOW TO FIND YOUR REPRESENTATIVE